Thai international Law Office Thailand

 "The choice of the proceedings: criminal or civil?

-Whether we might be the "victims" of the most obnoxious crime or merely the “victim” of the breach of a contract; to obtain a just compensation we shall, in any case, recur to a Court of Law.
+Whether we might be the "victims" of the most obnoxious crime or merely the “victim” of the breach of a contract, to obtain a just compensation, we shall, in any case, recur to a Court of Law.
 In fact, nobody can take the law into his own hands.
-But, even though I believe that most of us, in theory, totally agree with this fundamental principle, yet you would be surprised to see how the majority of people have not this concept clearly in mind when it directly affects them.
+But, even though I believe that most of us, in theory, totally agree with this fundamental principle, you would be surprised to see how the majority of people do not have this concept clearly in mind when it directly affects them.
 We feel like victims, and we believe that we have the right to justice, but only a court of Law (very rarely the police and only in case of severe and evident crimes), can oblige the offender to respect the Law, never the "presumed" victim.
 All this implies that the first choice we are called upon to make is about the right course of proceeding: shall we recur to a civil or a criminal court?
-It might seem a rhetorical question, but in many circumstances and everyday life it maybe not so easy to answer, nevertheless, our choice will indeed be of paramount importance, (especially in Thailand), due to the legal and practical consequences of the proposed action.
+It might seem a rhetorical question, but in many circumstances and everyday life, it maybe not be so easy to answer; nevertheless, our choice will indeed be of paramount importance (especially in Thailand) due to the legal and practical consequences of the proposed action.

-If it is true, as we have emphasized in the first part of this article, that sometimes the dividing line between Civil and Criminal Law is very thin and difficult to determine, in practice it can make an enormous difference especially for the following principal reasons:
+If it is true, as we have emphasised in the first part of this article, that sometimes the dividing line between Civil and Criminal Law is very thin and difficult to determine, in practice, it can make an enormous difference, especially for the following principal reasons:

 - A criminal proceeding (trial) is usually faster than a civil one

-- The fear to be sentenced to prison can be huge leverage to oblige the defendant to compensate for the damage caused to the victim.
+- The fear of being sentenced to prison can be huge leverage to oblige the defendant to compensate for the damage caused to the victim.

 At the other end: